patrykpalej/patrykpalej.github.io/index.md

 # 👋 Hi, I'm Patryk...

-... a Python developer with a strong focus on data-related areas..
+... a Python developer with a strong focus on data-related areas.

 I'm into fields like:
 - 📈 data analysis and visualization